Loretta Lynn, country music luminary and songwriting pioneer, dies at 90

 Lynn saw a number of her edgy tracks banned by country music stations, but over the course of more than six decades in the business, she became a standard-bearer of the genre and its most decorated female artist ever.

-“We were poor but we had love / That’s the one thing that daddy made sure of.
-He shoveled coal to make a poor man’s dollar.”

-At just 15 years old, the artist married Oliver Vanetta Lynn, who she remained married to for nearly 50 years until his death in 1996.
+At just 15 the artist married Oliver Vanetta Lynn, who she remained married to for nearly 50 years until his death in 1996.

 They moved to a logging community in Washington state, and Lynn gave birth to four children before the age of 20, adding twins to the family not long after.